This two day course provides engineers with the ability to arrive at an approximate analysis to both create a structure and check computer results.

 - Apply a qualitative approach to the solution of a range of framed structures

 - Apply checking protocols for computer output and establish a reliable interpretation of the results

 - Apply the qualitative approach to the approximate analysis of structures as an aid to the creation of the structural model

 - Determine appropriate protocols for the development of these skills in the design office

 Dr David Brohn teaches structural engineering in the UK and internationally.
-David pioneered the ‘Brohn Test’ in the early 1970s, leading the way in evidence-based tracking of levels of understanding structural behaviour amongst graduates.
-He was awarded The Institution of Structural Engineers President’s Award in recognition of his visionary approach to the education of students and graduates.
+He pioneered the ‘Brohn Test’ in the early 1970s, leading the way in evidence-based tracking of levels of understanding structural behaviour amongst graduates.
+David was awarded The Institution of Structural Engineers President’s Award in recognition of his visionary approach to the education of students and graduates.